How to Make an Extra $300 a Year Searching the Internet

 Earn: 25-50 SBs (about $0.25-$0.50) per day

 Use Swagbucks as your default search engine (powered by Yahoo!), and earn SBs which can be cashed in for Paypal or gift cards.
-Plus, you'll get $5 just for signing up!
+It’s free to sign up and you’ll get a $5 bonus when you make your first search.

 One SB is equal to about $0.01 USD, so every 100 SBs is about $1.
 Also keep an eye out for bonuses that earn you extra SBs and their Rewards page, which sometimes lets you get larger gift cards for fewer SBs.